 Actually, Madras curry powder is not a traditional Indian spice blend while it does use Indian ingredients.
 It was originally a selection of ingredients that were designed to suit English colonial tastes, and differs quite a bit from the spice blends used in Tamil Nadu and South India.

 Madras Curry Powder gets its heat from Indian chillies and black pepper, and has a lot of turmeric which provides an intense yellow colour.
 Spices like fenugreek and cumin provide much of the flavour.
-Use in dals and vegetable dishes, as well as soups, dips, and slow cooked bean dishes.
-Add it to coconut milk, or tamarind water, to form a base for your curry.
+Use in lentil and vegetable dishes, as well as soups, dips, and slow cooked bean dishes.
+Add it to coconut milk, pureed tomatoes or tamarind water, to form a base for any dish.

 There are many different blends for Madras Curry Powder.
 Here is one that I particularly like.